Dress Code for Economic Conferences: What to Wear and What to Avoid

 If you’re presenting for the first time, remember that your presence can be nearly as important as your presentation.
 In order to seem professional and poised, avoid large jewellery or busy prints, and make sure your hair is not hiding your face.
 Women can wear heels, but make sure you’re comfortable walking and standing for an extended period of time.

 Aside from this, whatever you're wearing you should try and be as confident as possible when presenting.
 Squaring your shoulders, standing straight and having your legs at shoulder width apart is a body position that suggests confidence and authority.
 Doing something like this makes you look assured and assertive, which is just as important as looking smart.
+Do some practice runs with some economists friends in the days leading up to build up confidence.
+It's always a good idea.

 Finally, if you’re unsure of the basic dress code for a conference, don’t be afraid to ask.
 Some disciplines are generally more formal than others (finance versus computer programming, for instance), so generalities only go so far.
 The conference organisers should provide you with guidelines, but it’s perfectly fair to bring it up if it’s unclear.

 Moreover, don’t feel pressured to completely let go of your personality in favour of a professional wardrobe.
 As long as you feel comfortable, you’re more likely to come across as confident.
 Interpret our suggestions as they make sense for you, and just remember to bring a few extra options for surprise occasions like extra dinners, unexpected weather changes or other unforeseen circumstances.
+Go on.
+Knock 'em dead.